Fatehpora

-Fatehpora also known as Fateh Pora & Fatehpura, is an economic hub area of Anantnag district in the union territory of Jammu and Kashmir, India.
-Fatehpora is located at 33.656027°N 75.160375°E. It has an average elevation of 1600 metres (5478 feet) above mean sea level.
+Fatehpora also known as Fatehpura & Fatehpur, is an economic hub area of Anantnag district in the union territory of Jammu and Kashmir, India.
+Fatehpora is located at 33.656027°N 75.160375°E. It has an average elevation of 1652 metres (5419 feet) above mean sea level.

 Demographics

 As per the 2011 India Census, Fatehpora had a population of 6,737, with males constituting 51% of the population and females, 49%.
 Fatehpora had an average literacy rate of 60%, higher than the national average of 59.5%.
 The male literacy was 67%, and female literacy was 53%.
 In Fatehpora, 17% of the population was under 6 years of age.
 Nearly all of the persons living in Fatehpora are Sunni Muslims.

 Geography

 Fatehpora is constituted of main area like Babadar, Khan Pora, Kabamarg, Gund Fatehpora & Kuchipora.

-Fatehpora is located at 33.65°N 75.15°E, [2] at an average elevation of 1600 metres (5300 feet) above sea level, at a distance of 65 kilometres (40 mi) from Srinagar.Near Fatehpora exists the confluence of three streams, Brengi and Sandran, and the resulting river is named Veth or Jhelum.
+Fatehpora is located at 33.65°N 75.15°E, [2] at an average elevation of 1600 metres (5300 feet) above sea level, at a distance of 65 kilometres (40 mi) from Srinagar.
+Near Fatehpora exists the confluence of three streams, Brengi and Sandran, and the resulting river is named Veth or Jhelum.
 There are several larger streams such as Brengi.
 Another stream Lidar joins the river a little downstream and from that point the river becomes navigable.